About this leaflet

 the time of writing.

-Due for review: June 2016.
+review: August 2018.
 Royal College of Psychiatrists.
+This factsheet

 The College does not allow reposting of its factsheets on other